pranabekka/pranabekka.github.io/content/drafts/s-expressions.md

 updated = 2024-03-12 02:43:12
 +++

-S-expressions are a data format similar to JSON, YAML or XML, with a history that predates XML all the way back to C.
-Their syntax is incredibly simple and powerful, based on two simple rules: (1) separate things with spaces, and (2) group them with parentheses.
+S-expression syntax has just two rules:
+(1) group things with parentheses, and (2) separate them with spaces.

+They're a data format
+with power comparable to HTML, XML, JSON, etc., yet with the simplest syntax.

 ```
 (draw-cards 10)